 The UO's All-Hazard Incident Management Team (IMT) is a group of trained individuals from across campus tasked with managing the logistical, fiscal, planning, operational, safety, and campus issues related to all incidents/emergencies, including infections, disease outbreaks, and pandemics.
 The IMT manages the following phases of an incident (e.g., response, continuity, and recovery).
-The IMT is led by the Safety and Risk Services Unit.
+The IMT is led by the Safety and Risk Services Division.

 The UO follows the requirements set forth by the National Incident Management System (NIMS) Incident Command System (ICS).
 NIMS and ICS provide a nationwide template enabling federal, state, local, and tribal governments and private sector nongovernmental organizations to work together effectively and efficiently to prevent, prepare for, respond to, and recover from domestic incidents regardless of cause, size or complexity.

 Using ICS allows the University of Oregon and the members of the IMT to coordinate across both academic and administrative units and departments, all schools and colleges, and the Eugene campus and satellite campuses through a common organizational structure.
-The hierarchical ICS system and chains of communication adapt to rapidly evolving incidents like COVID-19.
+The hierarchical ICS system and communication chains adapt to rapidly evolving incidents like COVID-19.

 The following is a brief summary of the past incidents that the IMT has been either partially or fully activated for:

 - Power outages

 - Bomb threats

 - International travel incidents/evacuations